-Here’s an example of what we’re talking about, courtesy of the absurdly talented guide and film-maker Seb Montaz-Rosset.
-Check out one of the many videos he’s posted from Chamonix.
+Here’s an example of what we’re talking about, posted a few years ago by the absurdly talented guide and film-maker Seb Montaz-Rosset.

 But Chamonix is not just for skiing – bizarrely, it’s also a good choice for non-skiers too, as there are plenty of other activities on offer here.
 You can take a trip on the Montenvers Mer de Glace cog railway or up the Aiguille du Midi cable-car for spectacular views.
 You can paraglide, horse-ride, go husky-sledding, or just walk.
 You can even try virtual climbing – thanks to the Tairraz Exhibition Centre (+33 450 55 53 93).
 It has an interactive exhibition where you can experience the sensation of mountaineering, discovering the five major summits of the Alps using mountaineering equipment.